 -M <dirs> -f | Restrict manual search to specific directories | whereis -m -M /usr/share/info -f grep |

-Most distributions ship whereis as part of util-linux.
-Check if it is already available:
+Most distributions include whereis as part of util-linux.
+Check the installed version before adding any package:

 whereis --version